Introducing Human Performance Science

 Yet if you look closely at the lives of many high performers, a quiet paradox appears.

-But the margin beneath it often narrows.
+Success expands, but the margin beneath it often narrows.

 Sleep becomes lighter during critical periods.

-Recovery takes longer after intense work cycles.
+Recovery takes longer after intense cycles of work or travel.

 Modern performance culture measures output extremely well.